Frequently Asked Questions

 Border wait times vary throughout the summer.
 The Canada Border Services Agency has a quick link for border wait times.
 Fort Frances is usually a very busy border.
 Other convenient border crossings for guests driving from the states are located at Emerson, MB; Pembina ND; Rainy River, ON; and Baudette, MN.

-When mailing us a letter, it is important that you place the word “Canada” at the end of the mailing address.
+When mailing us a letter, it is important that you place the word “Canada” at the end of the mailing address and 3 stamps.
 Some of our guests have been getting their mail to us returned to them due to an incomplete address.
 Rates for postage stamps for letters to Canada can be found on the USPS website.